rosehartman/frog-trap/trap_model_manduscript.md

 ### Local Elasticity Analysis

 To test the effect of small perturbations in the vital rates of the stochastic model, we calculated the elasticity of the stochastic growth rate using numerical simulation (Caswell 2001).
-Briefly, we adapting the code from Caswell (2001), to generate a series of metapopulation projection matrices based on the randomly fluctuating environmental states described above.
-We used this to generate a series of population structure vectors (v) and growth rates (R) projected forward in time and a series of reproductive value vectors (w) projected backwards in time.
+Briefly, we adapted code from Caswell (2001) to generate a series of metapopulation projection matrices based on the randomly fluctuating environmental states described above.
+We used this to generate a series of population structure vectors $(v)$ and growth rates $(R)$ projected forward in time and a series of reproductive value vectors $(w)$ projected backwards in time.
 The elasticity matrix is:

 $$\frac{\delta \log \lambda_s}{\delta \log a_{ij}} =
    \lim_{tf \rightarrow \infty} \frac{1}{tf} \sum_{t=0}^{T-1}
    \frac{(v(t+1)w^T(t) \circ A_t}{R_t v^T (t+1) w (t+1)}$$

-We repeated the stochastic elasticity calculation for 100000 years and plotted the elasticity of each non-zero matrix entry when the predation was 50% and varied dispersal to the high predation patch between 0 and 1.
+We repeated the stochastic elasticity calculation for 1,000,000 iterations and plotted the elasticity of each non-zero matrix entry when the predation was 50% and varied dispersal to the high predation patch between 0 and 1.

 ### Model analytics